melencholicmice/SyncFlow/invoice-integgration.md

 2. **Function Overriding** 🔄
    - Implement function overriding to extract data from the catalog table and pass it to the MainClass.
-   - In the future, aim to streamline this process for even greater efficiency.
+   - Aim to automate or abstract this step for greater efficiency in the future.

 3. **Create Subscriber Class** 🧑‍💻
    - Inherit from the `SubscriberBase` class and leverage the `MainClassMeta` metaclass for ease of implementation.
    - Customize the Subscriber class to align with your specific catalog integration requirements.
-   - Additional functionality can be added via function overriding as needed.
+   - Additional functionality can be added via function overriding and polymorphism as needed.

 4. **Set Up Data Synchronization** 🔄🔄
    - Decide on the method for data synchronization between the catalog and external systems (InSync).
    - Consider options like API polling or webhooks based on your system's needs.
    - Implement necessary data validation to prevent errors, duplicates, and infinite loops.

-**General Workflow**
+**General Workflow** 🔄

 1. **Catalog Creation** 🏗️
    - Create the catalog table in your database, defining the fields required for storing catalog data.